testdrivensolutions/hmrc-example-frontend/README.md

 <pre>g8Scaffold yesNoPage</pre>
 For example if you want a new Yes No Page
 You’ll now be prompter for some data such as the className.
 These have default values

+Note: There's an issue where where giter8 will only display the last two characters you enter.
+To get around this you instead need to start sbt with a different editor.
+However I can't remember how to do that

+TODO: Look up the bettwe sbt command and edit this Readme
 <pre>./migrate.sh</pre>
 updates some of the files